 On 11 October, the 320th Infantry Regiment prepared for a 7 AM attack against the German defenses.
 At that moment, a German counter barrage hit the regiment and "butchered the Doughboys until the dead lay in heaps."
 The 319th Infantry shattered so badly that cooks, clerks and quartermasters had to pick up a rifle and hold the line.
 Pvt.
 Colteryahn was shot in his left wrist during this day.
 His records are unclear, but its possible that he did not receive medical care until 13 October.

 He received his Purple Heart on 3 April 1944.
-He died in October 1975 in Bethel Park, Pennsylvania.
+He died in 16 October 1975 in Bethel Park, Pennsylvania at the age of 81. he was survived by his wife Dorothy and a stepson.

 Edward Colteryahn's headstone at Bethel Cemetery, Bethel Park, PA.